 The real measure of TV advertising’s cost or effectiveness is complex.
-Small businesses with a desire to create successful TV ad campaigns should focus on long-term effectiveness while measuring short-term results.
-Interest, or buzz, on social media or increased customer inquiries are some of the best ways to gauge the effectiveness of a TV commercial.
+Small businesses desiring to create successful TV ad campaigns should focus on long-term effectiveness while measuring short-term results.
+Interest, or buzz, on social media or increased customer inquiries, are some of the best ways to gauge the effectiveness of a TV commercial.

 Analyzing and measuring TV advertising may benefit from the engagement of an experienced consultant who knows how to identify Internet buzz from chatter.
 Creating focus groups and research tools can also help the advertiser measure TV advertising.

 You might hear your salesperson talk about reach, frequency, ratings, or network penetration when embarking on a TV advertising campaign.
 Below are some of the more common terms to help you understand what they are discussing when referencing your campaign.